This is the marketing plan for those who don’t have a marketing plan.

 In between lunches, it’s important to remind them of your name and practice area.
 Your Facebook posts are helping, but there’s more we can do.

 Once a month, during their off months, send them each a personalized e-mail.
 Send a clipping about something they mentioned at lunch or something they might find useful.
-Send something funny if nothing useful comes to mind.
+If nothing useful comes to mind, send something funny.
 Keep in touch so they remember you.

 3. Join a club